wy-luke/StableDiffusion-Installer-For-Mac/README.md

    - [Stable Diffusion 2.0 depth model](https://huggingface.co/stabilityai/stable-diffusion-2-depth) ([512-depth-ema.ckpt](https://huggingface.co/stabilityai/stable-diffusion-2-depth/resolve/main/512-depth-ema.ckpt)).

    Download the `v2-midas-inference.yaml` configuration file by holding down option on the keyboard and clicking [here](https://github.com/Stability-AI/stablediffusion/raw/main/configs/stable-diffusion/v2-midas-inference.yaml), then rename it with the `.yaml` extension in the same way as mentioned above and put it in `stable-diffusion-webui/models/Stable-diffusion` along with the model.
 Note that this model works at image dimensions of 512 width/height or higher instead of 768.

-3. You could also download all kinds of models in [civitai](https://civitai.com/), a great site!

 ## Features